gleich/python_template/CONTRIBUTING.md

 | [poetry](https://github.com/python-poetry/poetry) | Package manager for all python dependencies |
 | [hadolint](https://github.com/hadolint/hadolint)  | Linter for all Dockerfiles                  |

-Once you have those installed please run `make local-check`.
-If you don't get any errors you all set!
+Once you have those installed please run `make local-test` and `make local-lint`.
+If you don't get any errors your all set!

 ## ℹ️ General